Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Method

-We developed a novel framework for effective visualization of topic modeling results, which positions topics on an Euclidean latent space.
+We developed a novel framework for estimating topic relationships through an interaction map, which positions topics on an Euclidean latent space.
 This framework consists of the following four steps, as illustrated in Figure \ref{analysis_frame}.
 In the first step, we implement text mining with natural language processing and construct the word corpus by expanding a set of words using the {\tt word2vec} model \citep{Griffiths2004CGS}.
 In the second step, based on this word corpus, we extract the topic-word distribution, where each topic is characterized with the corresponding topic-specific distribution of words estimated using the BTM.
 Using this topic-word distribution, we can extract meaningful words that affect topic characteristics.
-In the third step, the topic-word relationship is estimated using the latent space item response model \citep{Jeon:2021}, which provides latent topic positions.
-Finally, in the fourth step, we can visualize relationships among topics with topic-specific traces.
+In the third step, the topic relationships are estimated using the latent space item response model \citep{Jeon:2021}, which provides latent topic positions.
+Finally, in the fourth step, we can map the relationships among topics with topic-specific traces.